open-orchestra/open-orchestra-docs/en/key_concepts.rst

 With Open Orchestra, contents are used to display contributed information (articles, news, etc.).
 The contents are defined by a content type.
-Like nodes, contents are multilingual, versionned and have a validation workflow.
+Like nodes, contents are multilingual, versioned and have a validation workflow.

 See also `Presentation of contents`_.

 Templates
 ---------

-Templates are used to preconfigure pages by setting zones that are commonly used accross pages.
+Templates are used to preconfigure pages by setting zones that are commonly used across pages.
 Open Orchestra let the user start with a template when creating a node.

 See also `configuring a template`_.